CleanThings/CleanThings.github.io/fonts/cradit.md

-Samsung Internet One UI Web repository https://oneuiweb.dev/
+Every fonts are from the One UI Web by Samsung Internet https://oneuiweb.dev/